19bufordcarl/CarlRPG/Myth & Shadow/Items/Individual Item Cards/Gear/250 Coins/Antidote.md

 # Antidote
 When applied to a creature, it cures [Poisoned 1](../../../../Conditions/Poisoned.md).
-- Can be thrown as an improvised [Ranged Attack](../../../../../Game%20Procedures/Ranged%20Attack.md), breaking on hit.
+- Can be thrown as an [Improvised Ranged Weapon](../../../../Game%20Procedures/Ranged%20Attack.md#Improvised%20Ranged%20Weapons), breaking on hit.

 | Quantity of Item | [Item Slots](../../../../../Player%20Characters/Derived%20Statistics/Item%20Slots.md) | Price |
 | ---------------- | ------------------------------------------------------------------------------------- | ----- |